Anrijs/DiRT_Daily_Results_Importer/README.md

 `python run.py weekly1 nohtml` - import only last weekly1 event and do not generate HTML page

+`python run.py all sql` - import all last events and save to sql

 ## SQL
 My goal for this fork was SQL support for was making result datasets I could use for making personalised result pages.
 For this I have added *importSql.py*